laygond/Adaptive-Monte-Carlo-Localization/README.md

-# Ball Follower Robot
-This repo explain the process of localizing a white ball through a robot's onboard camera and driving a differential robot torwards the ball.
-This repo uses [Udacity's RoboND-simple_arm repo](https://github.com/udacity/RoboND-Simple_arm) as a guide for the pub-sub architecture.
+# Adaptive Monte Carlo Localization ROS
+This repo utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.
+The 2D ground truth map is created from the Gazebo simulation using [`pgm_map_creator`](https://github.com/udacity/pgm_map_creator) ROS package and the localization is performed by the `where_am_i` ROS package.
+This repo uses the [Ball-Follower-Robot repo](https://github.com/laygond/Ball-Follower-Robot) as a starting point.

 ![alt text](README_images/follow.gif)

+<b>Localization:</b> Get the robot's pose, given a map of the environment.
+<b>Adaptive:</b> dynamically adjusts the number of particles over a period of time, as the robot navigates around in a map.

 ## Directory Structure
 ```